 Thickness and Weight

 Thickness depends on padding type, how many layers of padding are used for a particular gear.
 Also, it is an important factor for shock absorption however more thickness does not guarantee the best protection.
 Foam quality, number of layers, and design also are contributing factors to reducing shock.

-Body protectors should not be heavy and let trainers move around fast as to develop footwork, teach controlling distance they change their positions in training area all the time.
+Body protectors should not be heavy and let trainers move around fast to develop footwork, teach controlling distance they change their positions in the training area all the time.